 - If you have an account but are not registered for online banking, you will probably need to spend a few minutes first registering for online banking via the bank’s website before downloading the mobile banking app.

-- If you don’t have any account with the bank, you will need to open up an account before you can access mobile banking.
-See Expatica’s guide to opening a bank account in the UK for more information.
+- What if you don’t have an account with the bank?
+You’ll need to open up an account before you can access mobile banking.
+See our guide to opening a bank account in the UK for more information.

 - Personal details such as full name, date of birth and registered address.